 - Engage IT support staff if staff reports any unexplained changes in the performance or behavior of computers, they experience unexpected system shutdown and restarts, or see new and unexpected toolbars or menu items

 - Make sure your employees know how and to whom to report suspicious activity to within your company and at your financial institution

 - Ensure your contingency plan addresses the need to recover systems suspected of compromise by malware, not just data corruption and catastrophic system/hardware failure

 - Consider whether other company or personal data may have been compromised

 - Contact your financial institution for more information

 Immediately notify us of any suspicious transactions, particularly ACH or wire transfers

-The Bank of New York Mellon actively works to protect the privacy and data integrity of sensitive client information while it is in our possession and control.
-In the course of providing services, we may exchange information with clients or their authorized representatives that is sensitive and confidential to the recipients.
-In order to protect this information when sending via e-mail, we will now encrypt e-mail communication by using a security protocol called Transport Layer Security (TLS).
+BNY Mellon actively works to protect the privacy and data integrity of sensitive information while it is in our possession and control.
+In the course of providing services, we may exchange information with clients or their authorized representatives which is sensitive and confidential.
+In order to protect this information, BNY Mellon requires Highly Confidential Information (HCI), and in some cases other types of sensitive information, to be encrypted when transmitted over an open unsecured network.

 When accessing any third-party/external sites that may be linked above, you will leave the BNY Mellon web site.
 These sites are not controlled or endorsed by BNY Mellon, and BNY Mellon is not responsible for the contents, operation or security of these sites.